LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 removes an unnecessary interpolation of the solution at the stop time that could occur in this case.

+Fixed a bug in ERKStep where methods with :math:`c_s = 1` but :math:`a_{s,j} \neq b_j` were incorrectly treated as having the first same as last (FSAL) property.

+Fixed a bug in :c:func:`MRIStepCoupling_Write` where explicit coupling tables were not written to the output file pointer.

+ARKStep, ERKStep, MRIStep, and SPRKStep were updated to remove a potentially unnecessary right-hand side evaluation at the end of an integration.
+ARKStep was additionally updated to remove extra right-hand side evaluations when using an explicit method or an implicit method with an explicit first stage.

+The :c:type:`MRIStepInnerStepper` class in MRIStep was updated to make supplying an :c:func:`MRIStepInnerFullRhsFn` optional.

 Changes in v5.6.0
 -----------------